flatironinstitute/wikistyle/README.md

 ## TODO
 - Flathub page: write that content baby.
 - Create a version of TWISTY that has a preview
+- Cheatsheet: the icon is hard to recognize: maybe remove the circle around the hand and scale the whole hand to fit the entire size of the image since it is already white on dark blue?

 ## Done
 - Underline doubles